Can dogs eat graham crackers?

 Can dogs eat graham crackers as training treats?

 You should not use graham crackers as a regular training treat for your dog.
-Occasionally, very small pieces of graham crackers can be used, but even then be careful about the amount of salt and sugar your dog is consuming.
+Occasionally, very small pieces of graham crackers can be used, but be careful about the amount of salt and sugar your dog is consuming.

 Even regular dog treats are not the best idea for the bulk of your dog’s training food.

-In general, it’s a good idea to use dog kibble, subtracted from your dog’s daily calorie allowance.
+For most of your training, it’s a good idea to use dog kibble, subtracted from your dog’s daily calorie allowance.

 This means that your dog won’t be eating too much food, and the treats being used will offer the correct nutritional balance for your dog.

-Some dogs eat wet food rather than kibble, but if they are able to eat kibble, you could simply buy some just for training, and decrease the amount of wet food your dog eats at mealtimes.
+Some dogs eat wet food rather than kibble.
+But if they are able to eat kibble, you could simply buy some just for training, and decrease the amount of wet food your dog eats at mealtimes.